AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/authoring-methods.md

 ![Editing document-based content](assets/authoring-methods-document.jpg)

-With Document-based Authoring , authors can use the tools they already know and still benefit from the speed and performance of AEM's Edge Delivery Services to publish their content.
-Document-based Authoring  requires no use of the AEM console.
+With document-based authoring, authors can use the tools they already know and still benefit from the speed and performance of AEM's Edge Delivery Services to publish their content.
+Document-based authoring requires no use of the AEM console.

-To learn more about Document-based Authoring , please see the document [Authoring Content for Edge Delivery Services.](/help/edge/authoring.md)
+To learn more about document-based authoring, please see the document [Authoring and Publishing Content.](/help/edge/docs/authoring.md)

 ## AEM Content Fragment Editor {#cf-editor}